Unsupervised Solution Operator Learning for Mean-Field Games via Sampling-Invariant Parametrizations: Numerical Experiments

 \subsection{Gaussian}

-We start with an interaction-free MFG where the set of initial and terminal distributions are both gaussian.
+We start with an interaction-free MFG where the set of initial and terminal distributions are both Gaussian.
 Let the distribution of MFG configurations be the product measure $\mu = \mu_0 \otimes \mu_1$.
 Denote $U[a,b]^d$ as the uniform distribution on $[a,b]^d$.
-We obtain initial gaussians $P_0 \sim \mu_0$ as $P_0 = \mathrm{N}(0, \sigma^2I)$ and terminal gaussians $P_1 \sim \mu_1$ as $P_1 = \mathrm{N}(\vm, \sigma^2I)$, where $\vm\sim U[0.5,1.5]^d, \sigma^2 = 0.1 + 0.9a^2, a \sim U[0,1]$.
+We obtain initial Gaussians $P_0 \sim \mu_0$ as $P_0 = \mathrm{N}(0, \sigma^2I)$ and terminal Gaussians $P_1 \sim \mu_1$ as $P_1 = \mathrm{N}(\vm, \sigma^2I)$, where $\vm\sim U[0.5,1.5]^d, \sigma^2 = 0.1 + 0.9a^2, a \sim U[0,1]$.

-Since each pair of initial and terminal distributions are gaussians differing only in the mean, it suffices to use a linear kernel $k(\vx,\vy) = \vx\cdot \vy$ in the MMD, and the terminal cost is reduced to directly comparing the $l_2$ distance between means.
+Since each pair of initial and terminal distributions are Gaussians differing only in the mean, it suffices to use a linear kernel $k(x,y) = x\cdot y$ in the MMD, and the terminal cost is reduced to directly comparing the $l_2$ distance between means.
 The simplicity of this setup makes it possible to compare our numerical results to its closed form solution discussed in Section~\ref{sect:theo_results} to concretely demonstrate our method's effectiveness.
+In addition, we conduct a comparative study for various architectures that are also permutation and sampling invariant in Table~\ref{tab:gaussian_results}.
+It is evident that transformers outperform other baselines in all cases, so we use it as our backbone architecture for all experiments.

 In Figure~\ref{fig:gaussian_gaussian}, we provide qualitative examples for the learned OT trajectories in various dimensions.
 Consistent with our expectations, the learned trajectories are visually parallel, indicating the learned couplings are approximately translations on the entire density.
 Additionally, we plot the normalized relative mean absolute error (MAE) between the computed MFG cost and the true MFG cost, then compare this value to the best estimated MFG cost from finite samples.
 As shown in the left picture in Figure~\ref{fig:err_and_loss}, the computed MFG cost's relative error coincides with the statistically optimal relative error as training progresses, suggesting that our model has learned to extract all salient information from the samples.